webconsulting/aisuite/README.md

-The objective of this project is the installation in a single command of a suite of tools to use IA.
+The objective of this project is the installation in a single command of a suite of tools for using IA.
 The project installs a flowise app and a stable diffusion web UI to use.
 All tools are local!
-So you can use them without an Internet connection.
+So you can use them Offline and stay cool with your personal data.

 # Requirement